Netflix-Skunkworks/sleepy-puppy/README.md

 *July 24th, 2018*

-So many amazing tools have come out since the release of Sleepy Puppy that streamlines the original goals of the project.
-We're currently leaving Sleepy Puppy online but are not planning on adding any new features or addressing issues/pull requests.
+So many amazing tools have come out since the release of Sleepy Puppy that streamline the original goals of the project.
+We're currently leaving Sleepy Puppy code online but are not planning on adding any new features or addressing issues/pull requests.
 If you are interested in maintaining this project, please reach out to me (sbehrens@netflix.com).

 -Scott